Platform Economics

 customer.subscription.deletedMark subscription canceled; rollover unused balance to project budget

-Subscription Plans & Funding Lanes
+Subscription Plans & Funding Sources

-Each subscription plan in the subscription_plans table maps to a Stripe product via stripe_price_id.
-When invoice.paid fires, the handler tops up the user's subscription period budget (the funding lane for that billing cycle).
-On period end the rollover job moves unused balance into the project budget funding lane.
+Each chargeable plan maps to a Stripe product via its price id.
+When invoice.paid fires, the handler tops up the user's subscription period budget (the funding source for that billing cycle).
+On period end the rollover job moves unused balance into the project budget.
+Wallet top-ups credit the lifetime credits source directly; refunds debit lifetime credits and issue a Stripe refund against the original payment_intent_id.

 ⚠️